 She has received several recognitions and honors that include being a member of Sigma Theta Tau (International Nursing Honor Society), Golden Key International Honor Society, and Phi Kappa Phi Honor Society.
 While she is grateful for her accomplishments, she considers being mother to Rashaunte’ Hinnant Mitchell and Rakia Dynee’ Hinnant, Crump, grandmother to Kylie Brooke Mitchell, Khloe Drew Mitchell, and Landon Joshua Crump and godmother to Thaliyah and Kaliyah Sasser as some of her finest and proudest honors.

 The Rev. Dr. Carolyn J. Sharp is Professor of Homiletics at Yale Divinity School.
-Her research explores the poetics and theology of Hebrew Scripture texts; she is interested in homiletics, literary theory, feminist interpretation, and emancipatory pedagogy.
+Her research explores the poetics and theology of Hebrew Scripture texts as resources for homiletics.
+She is interested in ways in which preaching can draw artfully on biblical studies, feminist perspectives on power, and emancipatory pedagogy.
 Her books include Irony and Meaning in the Hebrew Bible (2009) and Wrestling the Word: The Hebrew Scriptures and the Christian Believer (2010).
 Professor Sharp has edited or co-edited six volumes, including The Oxford Handbook of the Prophets (2016) and Feminist Frameworks and the Bible: Power, Ambiguity, and Intersectionality (with L. Juliana Claassens; 2017).
 Her current projects include an introduction to biblical prophetic literature (Abingdon) and a commentary on Joshua (Smyth & Helwys).
 A member of the Academy of Homiletics, the Society of Biblical Literature, and the Society of Biblical Theologians, Professor Sharp serves on the editorial board of the journal Horizons in Biblical Theology.
 An Episcopal priest, she preaches regularly at St. Thomas’s Episcopal Church in New Haven and elsewhere.
 She and her husband live in Old Saybrook, Connecticut.

 The Rev. Chalice Overy has been formally engaged in ministry since she accepted a call to preach at age 17.
 Since then she has been a campus ministry leader, coordinated foreign and domestic missions, facilitated conferences and retreats, and has served several congregations as both Associate and Senior Pastor.
 Preaching is her true passion.
 She takes great joy in preparation and always aims to bring clarity when proclaiming the good news.